Fried fish in a gram flour batter and a zesty tarragon dip | Recipe

 For the dip simply pour the crème fraîche into a bowl, and fold in the lemon zest, juice and the chopped tarragon leaves.
 Season with a little salt and pepper to your taste and pop in the fridge while you prepare the fish.

 In a large bowl add the gram flour with a pinch of salt and pepper and, in another bowl add the rice flour and about 2 cups of cold water and a squeeze of lemon juice and mix well.
-Prepare the fish by blotting dry the fillets with paper towel to remove any non-starch moisture.
+Prepare the fish by blotting dry the fillets with a paper towel to remove any non-starch moisture.
 Cut the fish into strips about 3 cm wide.
 Dip each piece first into the rice water and then into the gram flour ensuring each piece is completely covered.
-Pour a good quantity of the sunflower oil (you’ll need at least an inch deep) into a frying pan and bring to a med-high heat.
+Pour a good quantity of the sunflower oil (you’ll need at least an inch deep) into a frying pan and bring to med-high heat.
 Place a couple of pieces of the fish into the pan at a time, and fry on both sides until golden.
 Serve immediately with the tarragon dip, a handful of crunchy samphire and a few lemon wedges.